Arangetram (1973 film): Plot

 One day, Thangavelu lands in Lalitha's house looking for a prostitute.
-Both are shocked to see each other; Thangavelu, who was believed to have died after leaving home, is upset that Lalitha has fallen so low and leaves.
+Both are shocked to see each other; Thangavelu, who had faked his own death just to irritate his father, is upset that Lalitha has fallen so low and leaves.
 As years pass, Lalitha's siblings progress; Thyagu becomes a doctor, sister Mangalam becomes a singer; younger sister Devi falls in love with Pasupathy, son of a landlord, and their marriage is fixed.
 Lalitha returns home after a long time and is warmly received.
 But she feels depressed and frustrated to know that her mother is again in the family way and criticises her parents' lack of responsibility.
 On the day of Devi's wedding, Lalitha is shocked to see that Pasupathy, her client in Hyderabad, is the groom.
 She fears he would cancel the wedding knowing that the bride is her sister, but he performs the wedding rituals mechanically and looks withdrawn.
 Lalitha and Pasupathy meet privately, decide to forget past incidents and move on.
 When Udaiyaar is about to perform the thevasam for his son, Lalitha intervenes and reveals that Thangavelu is alive, but does not explain the circumstances under which they met.

 Thyagu falls in love with Bhama, a Tehsildar’s daughter, and their engagement is arranged.
 When Ramu Shastrigal and Visalam go to Udaiyaar's house to invite him for the engagement, they meet Thangavelu, who has returned home and ask him where he met Lalitha.
 He remains silent, but after they leave, tells his father how and where he met Lalitha.
 Lalitha's parents overhear this and are shocked; Ramu Shastrigal and Thyagu disown Lalitha.
 The Tehsildar agrees to continue the wedding only if Lalitha is sent out of home, and she is mercilessly thrown out by Thyagu and Ramu Shastrigal.
 Udaiyaar, who understands her sacrifices, takes her to his home.
-To give her the dignity he deserves, he requests Thangavelu to marry her, which he accepts.
+To give her the dignity she deserves, he requests Thangavelu to marry her, which he accepts.
 The wedding of Thangavelu and Lalitha takes alongside Thyagu's wedding with Bhama.
 Though Lalitha is grateful to Udaiyaar and Thangavelu for their magnanimity, the trauma she has undergone results in her becoming insane.